 Disney also has two brand new films on its way, one entitled A Wrinkle in Time which is based around time and space travel featuring a star filled casts such as Oprah Winfrey, Reese Witherspoon and Chris Pine.
 They also have The Nutcracker and the Four Realms which is based on the story of The Nutcracker and the Mouse King.
 Last of all for the Disney live action is Mary Poppins Returns, which features Emily Blunt taking on the role and reunites Poppins with Jane and Michael Banks who are now adults.
-Following a tragedy, Michael’s children are left joyless and there is only person who knows how to fix that.
+Following a tragedy, Michael’s children are left joyless and only one person knows how to fix that.

 The final ones I want to talk about are the big ones.
 There was a lot of scepticism when Disney purchased both Star Wars and Marvel, but it is safe to say we wouldn’t have what is coming up without them.
 We’ve got Star Wars continuing on with Episode 8 – The Last Jedi and Episode 9 which is currently left untitled.
 Also left untitled is the spin off Han Solo movie.

-As for Marvel and it’s incredible Marvel Cinematic Universe, let us just say if you are a fan of that you’ve got a lot of good to come your way.
-Featuring the third Thor instalment Thor Ragnarok, We’ve also got Black Panther who’ve we already had the pleasure of meeting in Captain America’s Civil War.
+As for Marvel and its incredible Marvel Cinematic Universe, let us just say if you are a fan of that you’ve got a lot of goodness coming your way.
+Featuring the third Thor instalment Thor Ragnarok, We’ve also got Black Panther who we already had the pleasure of meeting in Captain America’s Civil War.
 Returning to reprise his role is Paul Rudd and joining him for a team up is Evangeline Lilly in Ant-Man and The Wasp.
 Then eventually in 2019 Brie Larson will be officially joining the Marvel Cinematic Universe as Captain Marvel.
 Now I can finally mention the one I am personally most excited for Avengers: Infinity War.
 The entirety of the Marvel Cinematic Universe has been building up and leading to this moment.
 Every Marvel hero we have seen will be facing off against the mad titan Thanos.
 It begins with Infinity War and then splits up into another Avengers film which is still currently untitled.
 One thing is certain, Thanos will wield the gauntlet with the infinity stones and it will one of the hardest challenges the Marvel heroes face.

 Now I hope this brief summary of the future of the Disney film franchise has got you as excited as I am right now.
 I’ve given little snippets into what is to come but there is plenty more information to find out there.
 While writing this a lot was released about each of these films so you’ll be able to to find out more somewhere if you just can’t wait anymore.
 I myself seriously don’t know what I will be doing with myself as I really can wait any longer for any of these films.
 That’s clearly a sign of Disney’s magic at work.